CordatusAI/custom-engine-coding-agent/README.md

 Agentic skills for AI coding assistants (opencode, Claude Code, Cursor, Codex) to generate **Custom Engine** processor modules for video stream processing pipelines.

+This project is designed for use with the **Custom Engine** feature of the [Cordatus](https://app.cordatus.ai) platform.
+Cordatus is an AI-powered video intelligence platform that enables deploying and managing computer vision pipelines on edge devices.
+Custom Engine is the Cordatus module that lets developers write their own processing logic in Python — this coding agent provides the skills needed to generate correct, pipeline-ready processor code for it.

 > **Disclaimer:** Code generated with AI coding assistants is intended as a development starting point.
 All generated code must undergo your full software development lifecycle (SDLC) — including code review, testing, and security validation — before production use.

 ---

 ## Overview

-Custom Engine is a modular video processing framework where each processing step is a **processor** implementing the `BaseProcessor` interface.
+Custom Engine is a modular video processing framework within the Cordatus platform where each processing step is a **processor** implementing the `BaseProcessor` interface.
 Processors are chained into a pipeline inside `CustomEngine.__call__()`, operating on each frame and accumulating metadata.

 This project provides **agentic skills** that teach AI coding assistants how to: